arvl130/filipino-de-cuisine/README.md

 $ vi .env # type :wq! to exit
 ```

-4. Push the schema to the database (this will also generate an ERD under `prisma/ERD.svg`).
+4. Push the schema to the database.

 ```sh
 $ pnpm prisma db push